cajacko/writing/writing/automation.md

 ---

+It's not your fault when you forget to turn up for board game night.

+It's not your fault when you...

+It's not your fault when you...

+Well...it is your fault.
+But not for forgetting.
+Remembering mundane life admin tasks are not what humans were built for.
+But forgetting can cause lots of tiny negative experiences in our lives.

+This is why we have machines.
+For doing the mundane things in life.
+Writing reminders for all of these tasks, that let you:

+- Repeat reminders daily, weekly, monthly etc
+- Snooze reminders until a more convenient date
+- Add checklists so you can ensure you brought all your x to the y

+You'll no longer forget to do anything.

+Well...now you know, if you're still fucking up, I guess it is your fault.

+---

+I am terrible at remembering those tiny tasks in life that help (TODO: A funny).
+Without my phone and the cloud, I'm not sure I'd ever turn up to where I'm suppose to be, wash my bed as often as I should or (TODO: Funny)

+Most of these are not massively important tasks, but failing to do them, turning up late or (TODO: Funny) can add lots of tiny negativity to my life.
+And Charlie don't like negativity.

+So, as a programmer I wanted to offset as much as this responsibility to the machines as possible.
+No more forgetting regular life admin.

+---

 (NOTE: Tone is a big negative, not quite as fun as it should be, nice and concise though)

 Organising your life is hard.
 Dozens of tiny things to do each month, week or day.
 A whole host of shit to remember anytime you go on holiday.
 People to arrange to see.
 Events to remember to go to.